Published Nov 11, 2022 · Updated Mar 05, 2026

-Eight months after the course, these students were asked to complete a 65-question multiple-choice questionnaire, with a single best answer listed for each question.
-The questions in this questionnaire were divided into categories based on the four recognised clinical judgement dimensions.
-These are Noticing, Interpreting, Responding and Reflecting, each of which represents a phase in the nurse’s thinking practice during care provision (Tanner, 2006).
+Eight months after the course, these students were asked to complete a 65-question multiple-choice questionnaire, with a single best answer for each question.
+The questions were divided into categories based on the four recognised clinical judgement dimensions: Noticing, Interpreting, Responding, and Reflecting.
+Each represents a phase in the nurse’s thinking practice during care provision (Tanner, 2006).

 Nilson, L. B. (2010).
 Teaching at its best: A research-based resource for college instructors (3rd ed.).
 Jossey-Bass: A Wiley Imprint.